rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 You will need to rebuild the compiler after changing any configuration option.

+## Suppressing the ICE file

+By default, if rustc encounters an Internal Compiler Error (ICE) it will dump the ICE contents to an ICE file within the current working directory named `rustc-ice-<timestamp>-<pid>.txt`.
+If this is not desirable, you can prevent the ICE file from being created with `RUSTC_ICE=0`.

 ## `-Z` flags

 The compiler has a bunch of `-Z` flags.
 These are unstable flags that are only